davelab6/type-notes/2019-05-25_fontstand.md

 Andre: We are on time :) Unbelievable!

-PB: Thanks to all of your for attending!
+Peter: Thanks to all of your for attending!